Safeguarding Adult at Risk Policy

 Who these Guidelines cover in our work:

-· Learning Disabled Participants
+- Learning Disabled Participants

-· Asylum Seekers and Refugees
+- People seeking Asylum and Refugees

-· Socially Isolated Older People
+- Socially Isolated Older People

-Any other Participation project which includes adults at risk
+- Any other Participation project which includes Adults at risk

 There is a legal duty on Local Authorities to provide support to ‘adults at risk’.
 The safeguarding legislation applies to all forms of abuse that harm a person’s well-being.
 The law emphasises the importance of person-centred safeguarding.
 The law provides a framework for organisations to share concerns they have about adults at risk with the local authority.

-3 STAFF ROLES AND RESPONSIBILITIES:
+3. STAFF ROLES AND RESPONSIBILITIES

 The role and responsibilities of the designated officer (s) are:

-· To ensure that all staff, trustees and volunteers are aware of what they should do and who they should go to if they have safeguarding concerns about an Adult at risk.
+- To ensure that all staff, trustees and volunteers are aware of what they should do and who they should go to if they have safeguarding concerns about an Adult at risk.

-· Ensure that any concerns about an Adult at risk are acted upon, clearly recorded, referred on where necessary and followed up to ensure the issues are addressed.
+- Ensure that any concerns about an adult at risk are acted upon, clearly recorded, referred on where necessary and followed up to ensure the issues are addressed.

-· The designated officer(s) will record any reported incidents in relation to the breach of Safeguarding Policies and Procedures.
+- The designated officer(s) will record any reported incidents in relation to the breach of Safeguarding Policies and Procedures.

-In conjunction with the Safeguarding Officers, all staff must ensure that they:
+In conjunction with the safeguarding Officers, all staff must ensure that they:

 Recognise their responsibilities and report any concerns about suspected poor practice or possible abuse.